mickaelChen/ToyDiT/README.md

 # Is LayerNorm in DiT a problem?

+*tl;dr*: Probably not.
+DiT are PixArt models work very well in practice.
+The network can effectively (if not perfectly) find work-arounds to the normalizations, by inserting a few very large values.

+I suppose there could be issues in some edge-cases, such as very aggressive weight-decay and drop-out, that would hinder the ability of the model to build and effectively use the large values.
+Also, it doesn't seem productive to, why add a layer that the network has to actively work against, but it does not seem to prevent the network from learning anyway.

+So what do we do here?
+1. We observe that the DiT actively try to work against the layer normalization, by inserting a few very large values in its embeddings.
+2. We check how much that trick can allow the DiT to retain information from the input with a controlled toy experiment.

+# DiT and LayerNorm

 In DiT architecture, there is a LayerNorm before every layer.

 <img alt="DiT Architecture" src="res/dit.png" width=40% height=40%>